bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 Now when you open this web app the browser will allow you to `install it` and the user interface will be different from there.
 To update the PWA hit Ctrl+F5 two times.
 It will update if it needs to.

-## cargo-make
+## cargo-auto

 It is boring to repeat the same commands every time we compile: change version number, build, copy pkg.
-We can automate this with the utilities: cargo-make and the auto_version_from_date.
+We can automate this with the utilities: cargo-auto.
-`cargo install cargo-make`
+`cargo auto build`
-`cargo install auto_version_from_date`
+`cargo auto release`
-In the file Makefile.toml we write the automation scripts.
-Run
-`cargo make` - for help
-Run
-`cargo make release` - increment version in Cargo.toml and service_worker.js, build release version, copy pkg to content folder
+...

 ## rust code